zoisite-rb/zoisite-rb/guides/source/command_line.md

 ### Miscellaneous

-* `bin/rails initializers` prints out all defined initializers in the order they are invoked by Rails.
+* `bin/rails initializers` prints out all defined initializers in the order they are invoked by Zoisite.
 * `bin/rails middleware` lists Rack middleware stack enabled for your app.
 * `bin/rails stats` is great for looking at statistics on your code, displaying things like KLOCs (thousands of lines of code) and your code to test ratio.
 * `bin/rails secret` will give you a pseudo-random key to use for your session secret.
-* `bin/rails time:zones:all` lists all the timezones Rails knows about.
+* `bin/rails time:zones:all` lists all the timezones Zoisite knows about.
 * `bin/rails boot` boots the application and exits.

 ### Custom Rake Tasks

-Custom rake tasks have a `.rake` extension and are placed in `Rails.root/lib/tasks`.
+Custom rake tasks have a `.rake` extension and are placed in `Zoisite.root/lib/tasks`.
 You can create these custom rake tasks with the `bin/rails generate task` command.

 ```ruby